 What is human trafficking?

-The Webster’s Dictionary defines it as an organized criminal activity in which human beings are treated as possessions to be controlled and exploited (as by being forced into prostitution or involuntary labor).
+The Webster’s Dictionary defines human trafficking as an organized criminal activity in which human beings are treated as possessions to be controlled and exploited (as by being forced into prostitution or involuntary labor).

 It has been said that human trafficking is the greatest social injustice our world has ever faced.
-We are passionate about raising awareness and educating our community, in order to trigger movement and action to see modern day slavery eradicated.
+Here at New Creation, we are passionate about raising awareness and educating our community, in order to trigger movement and action to see modern day slavery eradicated.

 Some things everyone should know about human trafficking…..